 As recruitment marketers, we have a unique advantage over any other content marketer.
 We have easy access to the best source of material that allows us to achieve 1-5 effectively and in record time: employees and their stories.
-Employee stories (not testimonials) are the key to becoming a great recruitment marketer (and fast).
+Employee stories are the key to becoming a great recruitment marketer (and fast).
 Here’s why stories are your secret weapon.

 Employee stories help you understand your audience